DanArmor/CF-parser-cross-platform/README.md

 Added "cfrate" script, that provides rating-list of solved problems for every user whose name you entered.

 ### Known issues:
+#### General:
+* cfrate may not work with Python 2.x
+* You need to install module "requests" to use cfrate

 #### MacOS
 * May not work cfparse/cfrate in MacOS from the start.
 Try to `chmod +x cfparse.py` and `chmod +x cfrate.py`
 * In OS X it is necessary to install the `gnu-time` to measure time.